Shagari, Nigeria

-Shagari is a Local Government Area in Sokoto State, Nigeria.
-Its headquarters are in the town of Shagari on the A1 highway.
+Shagari is a town and Local Government Area on the A1 highway in Sokoto State, Nigeria.
 The local government area (LGA) shares a border with Zamfara State in the south.

 It has an area of 1,332 km^{2} and a population of 156,413 at the 2006 census.

 The postal code of the area is 851.

 Climate

-With temperatures ranging from 64°F to 103°F, the climate has two distinct seasons: a scorching, oppressive wet season with mostly cloudy skies, and a scorching, partly cloudy dry season.
+With temperatures ranging from 64 °F to 103 °F, the climate has two distinct seasons: a scorching, oppressive wet season with mostly cloudy skies, and a scorching, partly cloudy dry season.